akuklev/akuklev.github.io/prototypes.md

 expressed via inductive type families indexed over a finite self-fibered index type S.
 In particular categories are models of an algebraic theory over the shape
 ```
-shape □¹⁺ : * ↑ □¹⁺
+data Cell2₊ : * ↑ Cell2₊
   Ob  / (Void / exfalso)
   Mor / (Bool / { Ob })
 ```

-To deal with ∞-categories, one can introduce a shape types `CellType` containing cell types of every dimension `n : Nat`.
+To deal with ∞-categories, one can introduce a shape types `Cell` containing cell types of every dimension `n : Nat`.

 Dually to our lax natural numbers, we can introduce a self-indexed type `Δ⁺`:
 ```
-shape Δ⁺ : * ↑ Δ⁺
+data Δ⁺ : * ↑ Δ⁺
   simplex(n : Nat) / ((Σ(m) Fin(m) → Fin(n)) / simplex(m))
 ```